davidfraser/generator-babel-boilerplate/README.md

 ### npm Scripts

-- `npm test` - Lint the library and tests, then run the unit tests
+- `npm run test` - run the unit tests
-- `npm run lint` - Lint the source and unit tests
-- `npm run watch` - Continuously run the unit tests as you make changes to the source and test files themselves
+- `npm run test:watch` - Continuously run the unit tests as you make changes to the source and test files themselves
 - `npm run test-browser` - Build the library for use with the browser spec runner.
   Changes to the source will cause the runner to automatically refresh.
-- `npm run build` - Lint then build the library
+- `npm run build` - Build the library
 - `npm run coverage` - Generate a coverage report

 ### Browser Tests